 At this stage it is not possible to confirm the level of grant reductions which will apply to this Authority for 2016/17 and thereafter.
-A provisional 2015/16 grant figure was provided by CLG on 5 February 2014 and has been used as the basis for a grant reduction in 2015/16.
-However what is clear from the Chancellors December 2013 Autumn Statement is that Local Government funding levels will be cut further.
-Indicative public sector reductions to formula grant 7% in 2016/17 and 7% in 2017/18 are considered to be a reasonable basis to formulate medium term financial planning.
+However what is clear from the Chancellor's December 2014 Autumn Statement is that Local Government funding levels will be cut further.
+Indicative public sector reductions to formula grant of 8% in 2016/17, 2017/18 and 2018/19 are considered to be a reasonable basis to formulate medium term financial planning.
 Furthermore, the impact of a further 1% or 2% reduction to the formula grant is shown in the following tables.